-$$a{k} = \frac{5Q{F}}{d{k}\sigma{F2}} \qquad cm^{2}$$
+$$a{k} = \frac{5Q{F}}{d{k}\sigma{F2}} \qquad \qquad cm^{2}$$

-- (iv) In general, the key material is to be at least of equal strength to the keyway material.
+- = minimum yield stress of the key, stock or coupling material, whichever is less.
+N/mm^2 σ{F2} - (iv) In general, the key material is to be at least of equal strength to the keyway material.
 For keys of higher strength materials, shear and bearing areas of keys and keyways may be based on the respective material properties of the keys and the keyways, provided that compatibilities in mechanical properties of both components are fully considered.
-In no case, is the bearing stress of the key on the keyway to exceed 90% of the specified minimum yield strength of the keyway material. - (v) Push up.
-It is to be proved that 50% of the design yield moment is solely transmitted by friction in the cone couplings.
-This can be done by calculating the required push-up pressure and push-up length according to 2.8.6(c)(v) and 2.8.6(c)(v) of this Chapter for a torsional moment Q'F = $0.5Q_F$.
-Notwithstanding the requirements in 2.8.6(c)(v) and 2.8.6(c)(v) of this Chapter, where a key is fitted to the coupling between stock and rudder and it is considered that the entire rudder torque is transmitted by the key at the couplings.
+In no case, is the bearing stress of the key on the keyway to exceed 90% of the specified minimum yield strength of the keyway material. - Push up.
+It is to be proved that 50% of the design yield moment is solely transmitted by friction in (v) the cone couplings.
+This can be done by calculating the required push-up pressure and push-up length according to 2.8.6(c)(v) and 2.8.6(c)(vi) of this Chapter for a torsional moment $Q'F = 0.5Q_F$.

+Notwithstanding the requirements in 2.8.6(c)(v) and 2.8.6(c)(vi) of this Chapter, where a key is fitted to the coupling between stock and rudder and it is considered that the entire rudder torque is transmitted by the key at the couplings.